Mariana Pajón

 Named Colombian Athlete of the Year in 2011, a BMX circuit built in Medellin was named for her, and was the venue where she won the 2016 BMX World Championships.

 She was selected to be the flag-bearer for Colombia at the 2012 Summer Olympics at the Opening Ceremony.

 BMX Olympic champion

 London 2012

 After being the flag-bearer for Colombia during the Opening Ceremony of the 2012 Summer Olympics, Pajón's first participation in the BMX event resulted in the first gold medal for Colombia during the 2012 games and the second overall in Colombia's participation in the Olympics.

 After achieving a splendid 1st position in all three runs of the Semifinals, Pajón won with a time of 37.706 seconds during the final.

 Rio 2016

-In the 2016 Olympic Games Pajón defended her title and won her second Olympic gold medal and fifth overall for Colombia.
+In the 2016 Olympic Games, Pajón defended her title and won her second Olympic gold medal and fifth overall in Colombia.
 With this victory, Pajón became the first Colombian athlete to win two gold medals.